centre-for-effective-altruism/auth0-rules/README.md

 # Auth0 Rules

-A utility for managing rule definitions on an Auth0 tenant.
+A utility for managing rule and db script definitions on an Auth0 tenant.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->